 Each year, Dinuba High School will recognize all students in the graduating class with a grade point average (GPA) above a 4.0 as valedictorians.
-Students recognized as valedictorian will be classified as cum laude for a GPA of 4.01-4.199, magna cum laude for a GPA of 4.2 - 4.299, and summa cum laude for a GPA of 4.3 or above.
+Students recognized as valedictorian will be classified as cum laude for a GPA of 4.01-4.199, magna cum laude for a GPA of 4.2-4.299, and summa cum laude for a GPA of 4.3 or above.
 Students eligible for valedictorian must have attended Dinuba High School for at least four semesters, and one of those four semesters must be the last semester of a student's senior year.
 Students must be enrolled at Dinuba High School by the end of the sixth week of a semester for that semester to count towards achieving this award.
-The grade point average used for determining the valedictorians will be a weighted grade point average, excluding summer school, zero period, 8th period, and pass/fail courses.
+The grade point average used for determining the valedictorians will be a weighted grade point average, excluding summer school, zero period, 7th period, and pass/fail courses.
 The number of weighted classes to be used in this calculation will be limited to the number of weighted classes available to that graduating class during their four years of high school.
+Valedictorians classified as summa cum laude with a GPA of 4.3 or above will be eligible to audition for graduation speeches."
+The number of speeches will be determined by the administration.